 Many homeowners believe that mold is easy to detect because it’s visible.
 However, mold often grows in hidden areas such as behind walls, under flooring, or in attics and basements.
 By the time visible mold appears, the problem could already be extensive.
 Musty odors, dampness, and peeling paint or wallpaper are often early signs of a mold issue, even if you can’t see the mold itself.

-Regularly inspecting areas where moisture is common, like bathrooms, kitchens, basements, and crawl spaces, can help you catch mold before it becomes visible and spreads throughout your home.
+Regularly inspecting areas where moisture is expected, like bathrooms, kitchens, basements, and crawl spaces, can help you catch mold before it becomes visible and spreads throughout your home.

 Myth: Bleach Will Kill All Mold